Spending almost 24 hours in Dawson City, Yukon, was one of the best stops we made on our epic Canada road trip.

 - The visitor centre has excellent information and will be able to tell you what’s on, including walking tours and opening hours for the various historic sites.
 Check out the Parks Canada website on Dawson City, the official Yukon Travel website on the Golden History of Dawson or the Dawson City website for more information.

 - There are tons of vibrant festivals held in Dawson over the summer, including the annual music festival in late July and Discovery Days festival in August.
 Check out what’s on if you’re interested.

 - Beyond tracing the gold rush in Dawson, you can learn more about the local Tr’ondëk Hwëch’in First Nations history at the Dänojà Zho Cultural Centre, enjoy fabulous views of Dawson City from the Midnight Dome hill (or if you’re lucky, get a glimpse of the Northern Lights), visit the Dawson City cemeteries, paddle the Yukon River, or hike one of the many trails around Dawson.
 They are all on my list for our next visit whenever that may be!

 - Dawson goes into shutdown mode over the winter months with Labor Day being the last day of the year when the historic sites are open.
 This also goes for the historic sites in the Yukon’s capital Whitehorse, which we missed out on as we arrived about four days too late.

 For us, Dawson City turned out to be such a surprise.
 Touristy, perhaps, but definitely not tacky.
 And gold rush fever all around you.

 No Yukon visit would be complete without venturing to Dawson City!

 Enjoy reliving history and being infected by that gold rush fever of yonder years!

-Want to explore the Klondike Gold Rush in Dawson City at some stage?
+Want to explore the Klondike Gold Rush in Dawson City?
 Pin for later!